Observation of the Quantum Boomerang Effect

 A key feature of quantum boomerang dynamics which can be probed with a kicked rotor is the contrast between short- and long-time evolution.
 Fig.~\ref{fig:boomerang}e maps out the Floquet gauge dependence of momentum in these two regimes.
 Since the energy saturates after only five kicks, we take 25 kicks as a reasonable proxy for the infinite-time limit predicted by relaxation to the Floquet diagonal ensemble (see Eq.~\ref{eq:FDE}).
-The initial momentum asymmetry imparted to the rotor after one kick arises purely from the Talbot effect~\cite{GarreauTalbotPRA2008,TalbotEffect1,TalbotEffect2}, a periodic re-imaging of the wavefunction in time under free-evolution as a result of the spatially periodic lattice exciting only quantized momentum modes.
-This Talbot oscillation for a Bloch state is illustrated in Fig.~\ref{fig:kickprep}d, where for our experiment, $T_{\mathrm{Talbot}} = \pi \hbar/2 E_{\mathrm{R}} \approx 9.95\,\upmu$s.
+The initial momentum asymmetry imparted to the rotor after one kick arises purely from the Talbot effect, a periodic re-imaging of the wavefunction in time under free-evolution as a result of the spatially periodic lattice exciting only quantized momentum modes; this Talbot effect is intimately related to the extensively explored quantum resonance phenomena in the QKR~\cite{GarreauTalbotPRA2008,TalbotEffect1,TalbotEffect2,summy-resonance}.
+The Talbot oscillation for a Bloch state is illustrated in Fig.~\ref{fig:kickprep}d, where for our experiment, $T_{\mathrm{Talbot}} = \pi \hbar/2 E_{\mathrm{R}} \approx 9.95\,\upmu$s.

 In contrast, the long-time behavior is governed by localization physics and symmetries surrounding the quench.
 One feature of both experimental and theoretical results in Fig.~\ref{fig:boomerang}e is that the long-time momentum should be an odd function about $\alpha=1/2$, a result we prove in appendix \ref{sec:palpha}.
 This result is connected to the resemblance between forward time-evolution in the gauge $\alpha$ (propagation with $U_{\alpha}$) and backward time-evolution in the gauge $1-\alpha$ (propagation with $U_{1-\alpha}^{\dagger}$).
 The anti-symmetry about $\alpha=1/2$ is dictated by the time-reversal invariance of the initial Bloch state ensemble.
 We note that because this property arises due to similarities between forward evolution in one gauge and backward evolution in the other, it only manifests as an (anti-)symmetry in the forward evolution of both gauges in the long-time limit (see Eq.~\ref{eq:p_inf=p_-inf}); at short times, no symmetry is generically expected, as evidenced by the 1-kick data.